 Authors: Alon Retter

-It is a known fact that like people, many stars are single while most others tend to couple in binaries, yet the two distributions have not been compared so far.
-The distribution of 4559 brightest nearby stars was matched with that of American adults at the age of 18-65 years.
-It was found that the mean values of the distributions of star multiples and US households are almost identical (2.04 vs. 2.03).
-Moreover, a strong resemblance between the two curves is evident.
-Monte Carlo simulations suggest that this result is significant at a confidence level higher than 97%.
+It is a known fact that like people, some stars are singles, many others tend to couple in binaries, and fewer are in triples etc. The distribution of multiplicity in the 4559 brightest nearby stars was matched with that of human adults in house-hold in six countries, in which this information could be dug and estimated.
+A strong resemblance between the two curves is evident.
+Monte Carlo simulations suggest that this result is significant at a confidence level higher than 98%.
 Apparently, there should be no connection between the two populations, thus this striking result may supply some clues about the way Nature works.
+It is noted that extended versions of this work were proposed three years ago, and two predictions of this absurd model have already been verified.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.